-If you prefer to make the web embed available to your visitors at all times, leave the box checked for Always show embedded content.
+If you want to make the web embed available to your visitors at all times, enable Always show embedded content.

-Use the Load Template dropdown menu to check whether you have previously created and saved web embed templates through the templates tool.
+Use the Load Template drop-down menu to see whether you have previously created and saved web embed templates through the templates tool.

 If you are starting a new design, click Name to customize the name.